agbanil/log-analyzer/README.md

 follow the instructions in order to setup a kubernetes infrastructure on AWS before running the `helm install` if you don't already have a kubernetes cluster to run this on.

-## Known Bugs/Issues
+## Improvements

 - Currently, new reading results are printed when there's a new line with a new device.
+The improvement here would be to print all the values as they're calculated.
+- Improve on how the results are being displayed.
+Currently, since it's tailing the file, it displays for every device as it gets the results